TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 135/Psalms 135.4.md

 ---

-For Jehovah hath chosen Jacob unto himself, [And] Israel for his own possession.
+For Yah has chosen Jacob for himself; Israel for his own possession.